buildingSMART/BCF-API/README.md

 ## 2.2 Topology 2 - Colocated BCF-Server and Model Server##

-BCF and model server are co located on the same hosts.
+BCF and model server are co-located on the same hosts.

 ![Topology3](Images/Topology3.png)